My Favorite: 0 projects

 Comment 2

 Here is the above statement illustrated by an example.
 Suppose a customer purchases a finished apartment for €200.000 plus VAT.
 Simultaneously with signing of the contract the customer pays 30% deposit equal to €60.000 plus VAT at 19% rate (VAT amount will make up €11.400).
 The contract is deposited at the Land District Office (detailed information regarding this procedure is available on page Legal Issues).
-Immediately after this an Application for reduced VAT rate is submitted that will be approved within a few weeks.
-Upon approval of the reduced rate the Customer pays the remaining 70% of the apartment value – €140.000 plus the remaining VAT subject to payment.
+Immediately after this an Application for reduced VAT rate is submitted that will be approved within a month's time.
+Upon approval of the reduced rate the Customer pays the remaining 70% of the apartment value – €140.000 plus the remaining VAT.
 VAT (5% of €200.000) comprises €10.000.
 However, the customer has already previously paid VAT for the amount of €11.400.
-Thus the second payment will comprise only €138.600 (= 140.000 – 1.400 euro).
-A few months after the acquisition upon receipt of the first utility bills the Customer submits their copies to VAT Department.
+Thus the second payment will comprise only €138.600 (= €140.000 – 1.400).

 Contact Us How Can We Help?